explodecomputer/tryx/README.md

 devtools::install_github("explodecomputer/simulateGP")
 ```

+It should not take more than a few minutes to install all of these packages.

 ---

 ## Guide

 ### Basic analysis

+The following analyses should run within 10 minutes, depending on internet speed and the traffic that the MR-Base servers are experiencing.

 Begin by choosing an exposure-outcome hypothesis to explore. e.g. LDL cholesterol on coronary heart disease.
 These data can be extracted from MR-Base: